v2sCollections/Constellation/README.md

 ![](https://s11.gifyu.com/images/SgFpd.png)

+- Increases the maximum number of ships you can own x5.
 - A bunch of tweaks that make the shipbuilder more enjoyable and responsive to use.
 Includes faster and further zoom, faster panning, faster rotating, smaller snapping distance and more floors.

 <details><summary>cLICK FOR CONSOLE COMMANDS</summary>